HRISHI313/Second-hand-car-price-estimator/README.md

 If you would like to contribute to the Second Hand Car Price Estimator, feel free to create a pull request.
 Your contributions are welcome!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 license.
 See the [LICENSE] file for details.

 ## Acknowledgements
 The machine learning model used in this project was trained on a dataset from (provide the source of the dataset).